Bandana (album)

 Bandana is the second collaborative studio album by American rapper Freddie Gibbs and record producer Madlib.
 It was released on June 28, 2019, by ESGN, Keep Cool Records, Madlib Invazion, and RCA Records.
-Entirely produced by Madlib, it is the follow up to their critically acclaimed 2014 album Piñata, and their sixth project as MadGibbs overall.
+Entirely produced by Madlib, it is the follow-up to their critically acclaimed 2014 album Piñata, and their sixth overall project as a duo.
 The album features guest appearances from Pusha T, Killer Mike, Anderson .Paak, Yasiin Bey, and Black Thought.

 Background

 During Madlib's talk with Red Bull Music Academy on May 7, 2016, he announced that he and Freddie Gibbs will be releasing a second collaborative studio album called Bandana.
 On May 11, 2019, Freddie Gibbs and Madlib announced that Bandana will be the second installment of a planned trilogy, following Piñata, and that the third project will be called Montana.

 Gibbs has described the album as a "manifesto", stating that he wrote the majority of his lyrics while incarcerated and expecting to "go away for ten years".
 His lyrical content on the album has been described as "veer[ing] between cynicism and empathy".

 The day after the album's release, Madlib tweeted that he made all the beats for Bandana on his iPad.